blockchain/My-Wallet-V3-Frontend/README.md

 ## Dependencies

 * MyWallet: use `git pull` inside `assets/js/mywallet` to get the latest version.
-The tests use a mock for MyWallet, so you need to manually test if everything still works, including all edge cases.
+The tests use a mock for MyWallet, so you need to manually test if everything still works.
 * jsqrcode: uses a fork which was modified not to extend Array.prototype.
 The original repository seems dormant, but a pull request should be made if it becomes active again and we need their latest changes.